psethu/gelfand/README.md

 #Gelfand Center Application
-This application helps the Leonard Gelfand Center at Carnegie Mellon University manage and keep track of background checks across the .
+This application helps the Leonard Gelfand Center at Carnegie Mellon University manage and keep track of background checks.
 ## Running Locally

 Install git on your machine and clone the repository: